MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/macros.md

 #### Clone input record

-This action is used for cloning a record.
+This action is used for cloning an existing record.
+The action only copies the fields and does not save the record.
 The action contains the following fields.

    | Field | Description | Parameter |
    |-----------------|-----------------------------|--------------------------|